1. Introduction

 Countries or regions seeking to participate for the first time should seek accreditation from the International Board.
 Accreditation can be sought at any time, but the deadline for a particular year must be met to guarantee participation in the upcoming APLO.

-To be accredited, Local Organizers should either (a) be local organizers of a country or region that is accredited by the IOL or (b) fulfill the following criteria:
+To be accredited, Local Organizers should either (a) be local organizers of a country or region that is accredited by the IOL or (b) fulfil the following criteria:

 • must not be an individual;